MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 To get these memory addresses translated you need to upload a **.appxsym** file to App Center, which contains all information required for symbolication.

-#### Generate the Symbols
+#### Generate the symbols locally

 In order to obtain an **.appxsym** file, you must create an app bundle as described [here](https://docs.microsoft.com/windows/msix/package/packaging-uwp-apps).
 Once you have created the bundle, you'll find the symbols file as an **.appxsym** file inside the app bundle folder.

 #### Symbols for applications built in App Center Build

-If your application is built in App Center, symbols can be downloaded from the build page using the **Download** button.
+The App Center Build and Distribution services can automatically generate a valid symbol file and upload to the Diagnostics service.
+If you use App Center to build and auto distribute your app to your end users, you don't need to manually obtain and upload the symbol files to App Center.

 #### Symbols for applications published to the Microsoft Store